AdmiJW/FrontEnd/Git/README.md

     ```git
         git status
     ```
-    It tells us about the state of our repository, displaying information about the working directory, stagoing area and the repository itself.
+    It tells us about the state of our repository, displaying information about the working directory, staging area and the repository itself.

 ```git
     on branch masater